ourchurchtoo/website/src/posts/2021-03-04-what-the-church-needs-to-know-about-mental-health.md

 #### **Medications**

-Christians often don’t understand medication or think about treatment options in a critical/thoughtful way.
+Christians often don’t understand medication or think about treatment options in a critical or thoughtful way.
 Try not to make assumptions or blanket statements about things you’re unfamiliar with.
 Negative stories about how your cousin’s best friend had a terrible reaction to a medication or your neighbor who tried a medication that just didn’t work--these stories aren’t helpful.
 Medication is a personal choice and potential options should be discussed with a medical professional if warranted.

 > Mental health doesn’t attempt to “fix” all of these domains, but to shed light on what’s working well and what needs there are for managing psychological pain and living a more full and meaningful life free from that pain.
 It DOES NOT seek to replace the role of the church.

 #### **Praying for someone with mental illness**

 Encourage THEM to pray and lament and be a witness.
-Understand that they may be questioning God and doubting or angry with God.
+Understand that they may be questioning God, be doubting or angry with God.
 This is a normal response to grief.
 Accept this as where they’re at in the moment and pray in a way that doesn’t bring any shame to their process.
 With sensitivity!

 #### **Healing is a process: process miracles vs. instantaneous healing**

-Acknowledge that God’s healing takes many forms.
-Process miracles restore people gradually, over time, healing people in a way beyond our understanding.
+Acknowledge that God’s healing takes many forms. *Process miracles* restore people gradually, over time, healing people in a way beyond our understanding.
 Like in the natural world a tree doesn’t grow overnight, with healing it takes time to restore the many parts that have been damaged: relationally, spiritually, physically within the body.
 This process honors the pain as God walks alongside and enters into the suffering with the victim/survivor.
 This is a BEAUTIFUL process.
 Not instantaneous, but good.

 > Accept this as where they’re at in the moment and pray in a way that doesn’t bring any shame to their process.
 With sensitivity!